Rural Homes

 Education Networks Building Tomorrow’s Leaders

 Cooperative Extension reaches rural communities through 100+ land-grant universities providing research-based education adapted to local conditions.
 4-H programs engage 6 million youth annually in STEM and leadership development that builds both skills and confidence.
 Adult programs cover business operations, financial literacy, and agricultural innovation that keeps rural economies competitive.
-Community development initiatives build local problem-solving capacity that reduces dependence on external expertise.
+Community development initiatives build local problem-solving capacity that reduces dependence on outside expertise.

 Digital Infrastructure as Economic Lifeline